mdn/content/files/en-us/web/css/css_media_queries/using_media_queries/index.md

 {{CSSRef}}

-**Media queries** allow you to apply CSS styles depending on a device's media type (such as print vs. screen) or other features or characteristics such as screen resolution, aspect ratio, or orientation, the browser {{glossary("viewport")}} width or height, user preference setting such as preferring reduced motion, data usage, or tranparency, or other features.
+**Media queries** allow you to apply CSS styles depending on a device's media type (such as print vs. screen) or other features or characteristics such as screen resolution or orientation, aspect ratio, browser {{glossary("viewport")}} width or height, user preferences such as preferring reduced motion, data usage, or transparency.

 Media queries are used for the following: